Skip to main content

 Panna Cotta

-Silky Italian dessert of sweetened cream set with gelatin, served with berry coulis or caramel.
-Wobbles delicately on the plate.
-Light finish after heavy meal.
-While not specifically Sammarinese, it is ubiquitous in local restaurants and perfectly executed.
+A silky Italian dessert of sweetened cream set with gelatin, served with berry coulis or caramel.
+It wobbles on the plate and makes a light finish after a heavy meal.
+Not Sammarinese as such, but on every local menu and usually done well.

 Allergens: